Arpitgupta777/HelloGitHub/README.md

-# HelloGitHub
+# Hello GitHub! 🌐

-A simple and elegant HTML page that displays a warm greeting: "Hello GitHub!"
+A simple and elegant HTML page that displays a warm greeting: **"Hello GitHub!"**